Turmeric During Breastfeeding – Safety and Health Benefits

 1. Can I Have Turmeric Supplements While Breastfeeding?

 Turmeric is a powerful ingredient and safe only when consumed in moderation, either through food or orally.
 Avoid taking turmeric supplements as their exact effects are not yet known fully, and thus, they may cause other problems for you.
-Generally, FDA doesn’t even regulate these supplements.
-Excess of Turmeric in the body can cause you to shorten your lactation time and cause other effects on your body like irritation in the stomach, diarrhea, gastric troubles, dehydration, etc. Also, they might contain multiple ingredients that sometimes are not listed on the packaging, even though these supplement manufacturers should ensure safety.
-But since they are not required to prove the safety and effectiveness of dietary supplements, it is better to avoid them in this sensitive phase of your life, especially if you are allergic.
+Generally, the FDA doesn’t even regulate these supplements.
+Excess of turmeric in the body can cause you to shorten your lactation time and cause other effects on your body like irritation in the stomach, diarrhoea, gastric troubles, dehydration, etc. Also, they might contain multiple ingredients that sometimes are not listed on the packaging, even though these supplement manufacturers should ensure safety.
+Since they are not required to prove the safety and effectiveness of dietary supplements, it is better to avoid them in this sensitive phase of your life, especially if you are allergic.
 It can lead to the stimulation of the uterus as well.
-Hence, It is strongly proposed to take a doctor’s advice if Turmeric is a new ingredient or if you want to know more about the pros and cons of consuming it during breastfeeding.
-Various studies on Turmeric and breastfeeding were also conducted, where researchers found out that using this spice moderately is the key for a healthy mother and baby.
+Hence, It is strongly proposed to take a doctor’s advice if turmeric is a new ingredient or if you want to know more about the pros and cons of consuming it during breastfeeding.
+Various studies on turmeric and breastfeeding were also conducted, where researchers found out that using this spice moderately is the key to a healthy mother and baby.

 2. Can Turmeric Reduce Milk Supply?